inbo/bird-tracking/README.md

 │   └── movebank_acc.sql: Query to get acceleration data in Movebank format │
 └── data
-    └── processed       : Data that can be uploaded to Movebank GENERATED IGNORED (reference data is versioned)
+    └── processed       : Data that can be uploaded to Movebank GENERATED, large files IGNORED
 ```

 ## Contributors